silvialpz/CSC417-a1-mass-spring-1d-python/README.md

 Forward Euler is the default integrator used by the assignment code.

+To show the phase plot use the the phase plot flag

+    pyhton a1-mass-spring-1d.py --phase_plot

 ### integrators/rungeKutta.py

 Advance the mass spring system one step forward in time using the $4^{th} order$ Runge-Kutta algorithm.